yalelibrary/linked-art-mapping/specs/md/concepts/library_collections.md

         }
         ```

-    3. For collections that correspond to “locations”, include a `member_of` relationship to the campus division collection.
+    2. For all sublocations, include a `member_of` relationship to the campus division collection.

         ```
         {